Establishing a new native fish hatchery FAQs

 Will the hatchery contribute to the State Government’s 10 million fish stocking target?

-The new hatchery will start producing native fish in the first after it’s been built (i.e. from 2022).
+We expect the new hatchery will start to produce significant numbers of native fish the year after it has been completed with production coming on line from late 2022.
 After that, it will take several years for the hatchery to reach full production capacity, however we will be including stocked fish which have been grown at the new hatchery in our 10 million fish targets.